Effectively Communicating Construction Safety

 I’ll never forget the response one employee gave that I don’t think anyone in the room was expecting.
 He said with clear conviction that, “We do a very good job here in killing people with kindness.”
 His comment forever changed my notion of how to “professionally confront” people within the construction worksite.
 Are we being too polite and not challenging workers to perform better and safer?
 Do we not say anything when we see someone lifting wrong or not consistently checking a blind spot when driving a truck for fear of offending them?

 The Numbers Say It All

-Over 4,670 construction workers were killed on the job in 2014.
+Over 971 construction worker fatalities occured in 2017 (OSHA).
 In an industry more prone to injury or death, there’s no such thing as kindness when it comes to minimizing risk.
 That’s not saying as a company leader you should condone supervisors to be condescending; rather, it’s looking at the numbers and understanding that a zero accident culture means holding one another accountable and seeking out best practices in regards to on-the-job safety.